ant-design/pro-editor/docs/guide/data-management.en-US.md

 ### Medium Complexity

-Medium complexity involves 15-30 states, 10-20 actions, and likely includes selectors to aggregate derived states and reducers to simplify some data change complexity.
-At this level, a single action store structure is difficult to maintain, often leading to the decomposition of multiple slices for managing different actions.
+Medium complexity involves 15 to 30 states, 10 to 20 actions, and likely includes selectors to aggregate derived states and reducers to simplify part of the data changes.

+At this level, using a single action store for management becomes challenging, and it often requires breaking it down into multiple slices to manage different actions.

 The following code represents the internal data flow of the `SortableTree` component: